IBM-IoT/node-red-contrib-timeseries/README.md

 and specify that the unique key column has name "id" in the "Name of unique key field in incoming JSON field."

-Only one ID value can be specified in the incoming JSON>
+Only one ID value can be specified in the incoming JSON.

 **Aggregration mode** -